mattpe/wbma/docs/w4-upload.md

 1. Upload button should be activated only when the form is correctly filled and media file is selected
     - Title is required and minimun length is ?
-    - Descriptio minimun length is ?
+    - Description minimun length is ?
     - Hint: Button component has property 'disabled'
 1. Add reset button for clearing the whole form and image preview
     - also reset the form after file is uploaded.

-### Task B: List files limiting to those uploaded from own app
+### Task B: List files limiting to those uploaded from your own app

-1. Come up with an identifier for your app.
+1. Come up with an unique identifier for your app.
 It can be anything.
-For example LH345D
+For example _LH345D_.
 1. When uploading add the identifier as a [tag](http://media.mw.metropolia.fi/wbma/docs/#api-Tag-PostTag) to the uploaded file.
 1. Modify useAllMedia() in ApiHooks.js to show only the files which have the identifier tag of your app.

 ### Extra: Additional features

-1. Show spinners when loading and uploading data
+1. Show [spinners](https://docs.nativebase.io/Components.html#Spinner) when loading and uploading data
 1. Could the code be cleaner?
 Maybe put some JSX into separate files (to components folder)